 Valentine’s Day is fast approaching.
 Every store is littered with cards, candy, red hearts, stuffed animals and roses.
 Some people despise a day where they feel pressured to show people how much they care, dubbing it a “Hallmark Holiday.”
 Others (like myself) adore it.
 Seriously, I think it’s my favorite holiday.

-Valentine’s Day can often be disheartening (no pun intended) for my fellow singletons out there.
+Valentine’s Day can often be disheartening (no pun intended) for some.
 Here are some suggestions to brighten your day when you’re not feeling the affection of Cupid’s arrow.

 Celebrate all your relationships

-It’s been years since I’ve celebrated Valentine’s Day with a significant other, but that doesn’t stop me from showering my people with love.
+Even it it’s been years since you’ve celebrated Valentine’s Day with a significant other, that doesn’t need to stop you from showering your people with love.
 Many of my closest friends and family receive small gift from me around Valentine’s Day.
 Love is love.
 You don’t need to be in a relationship to revel in it.
 Toss it around like confetti.

 You don’t need to spend a lot of money to show people you care.
 Have a craft night and cut hearts out of construction paper and write something you admire about someone on it.
 Then mail it to that person.
 (Everyone loves snail mail.)
 Or revert back to your grade school days and buy a box of Valentines and leave them on co-workers desks.
 Or bake some goodies.
 Brownies, cookies – whatever you fancy!
 Decorate with some red and pink sprinkles and viola!
 Instant daymaker for the people you love.